toastyboost/router-guards/README.md

-# 🚥 Router guards for RBAC realization in react-router
+# 🚥 Guards realization for RBAC in react-router

-Package provides methods that allowing you to perform complex logic between the call for navigation and the final render of a routes.
+Package provides methods that allowing you to perform complex logic (RBAC) between the call for navigation and the final render of a routes.

 [![Storybook](https://cdn.jsdelivr.net/gh/storybookjs/brand@master/badge/badge-storybook.svg)](https://toastyboost.github.io/router-guards/)

 ## Install

 `npm i router-guards`
 `yarn add router-guards`

 ## Usage